carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 {: .output}

 Let's break this file down:

 - The first line, `FROM`, indicates which container we're starting with.
+It is the "base" image we are going to start from.
 - The next two lines `RUN`, will indicate installation commands we want to run.
 These are the same commands that we used interactively above.
 - The last line, `CMD`, indicates the default command we want the